 If two investments generate the same return, but one requires you to tie up your money for 3 years and one requires you to tie up your money for 10 years, one may be more attractive than the other depending on your outlook for the economy and your personal finances.
 If you think interest rates are going to fall, the 10-year investment is a better choice because you can earn returns that otherwise might not be available in the future.
 If you think interest rates are going to rise, you may want to select the 3-year investment because it will free up your capital sooner to reinvest in something else.

-2. Compare the Opportunity Cost of Investing Your Money Versus Spending It
+2. Compare the Opportunity Cost of Investing Versus Spending

 Money is only worth what it can do for you.
 If you don't cash it in for goods or services, or donate it to a charity that can do so, it is effectively worthless.
 That leaves the interesting question: When is it time to spend money, rather than put it to work in assets that generate dividends, interest, or rents?

 This is an intensely personal question that can't be answered by anyone else.
 It comes down to what you value.
 Would you rather have a new car or financial freedom?
 Would you rather have cashmere pillows or a diamond watch?
 Would you rather give more money to charity or help your grandchildren through college?
 It's a question of values and no one else can define your values for you.

-This is really the process of being aware of your decisions; of making sure that you don't sacrifice what you really want for what you want right now.
-It isn't limited to your investments or pocketbook -- a medical student has to decide if he wants to party or study, putting off the benefit of enjoyment today for a future he really wants.
+This is really the process of being aware of your decisions, and of making sure that you don't sacrifice what you really want for what you want right now.
+It isn't limited to your investments or pocketbook--a medical student has to decide if he wants to party or study, putting off the benefit of enjoyment today for a future he really wants.